Nudity, Body Odour, and Social Perception

 3.1 Moisture Retention

-Clothing can trap sweat against the skin, creating a humid microenvironment that supports bacterial growth.
+Clothing may trap sweat against the skin, creating conditions that support bacterial activity.

 3.2 Fabric Characteristics

-• Repeated wear without adequate washing increases bacterial load
+• Repeated wear without adequate washing may increase bacterial load

 3.3 Thermal and Friction Effects

-Clothing increases localised heat and friction, both of which can stimulate sweat production and contribute to odour formation.
+Clothing may increase localised heat and friction, which can influence sweat production and microbial activity.

 3.4 Textile–Microbiome Interaction

-Clothing can influence the composition and behaviour of the skin microbiome.
-Worn textiles may act as reservoirs for bacteria, allowing reintroduction to the skin with continued use.
-Certain fabrics promote the growth of odour-producing bacteria, and some odour compounds bind to fibres and persist after washing.
+Clothing may influence the composition and behaviour of the skin microbiome.
+Worn textiles can act as reservoirs for bacteria, allowing reintroduction to the skin.
+Certain fibres may retain odour compounds even after washing.

-Under these conditions, clothing may contribute to odour persistence rather than preventing it.
+Under these conditions, clothing may contribute to odour persistence depending on context.

 4. Nudity and Odour Dynamics